aileen0101/Software-Projects/01_Healthcare_AI/README.md

-# 01 · Healthcare × AI
+# 01 · Applied AI — Product & Human-Centered Projects

-The flagship of this portfolio.
-Projects here explore how ML and thoughtful software design can improve patient outcomes, clinician workflows, and emotional well-being — the core of my long-term direction in AI/ML for healthcare.
+Projects exploring how ML and thoughtful software design can address real user needs — from behavior change to creative expression and emotional well-being.

 ## Projects